 Weight: 565 g / 19.9oz.

-Image stabilization is another thing that is essential for any kind of lens.
+Image stabilization is another thing that is essential for any lens.
 With that feature, you will be able to shoot hand-held without the need to worry about blurred photos.
 A silent wave motor is also good to have.

 7. Sigma 17-50mm f/2.8 EX DC OS HSM